schollz/miditocv/README.md

 - [x] [`to_cv(value)`](#to_cvvalue)
 - [x] [`S` - A Minimal Sequencing Library](#s---a-minimal-sequencing-library)

-The yoctocore has [an online editor](https://my.yoctocore.com) that you can use to test out your programs.
+The miditocv has [an online editor](https://my.miditocv.com) that you can use to test out your programs.

 Yoctocore programs are based around a set of [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)) that are run on specific routines.